 A variety of methods of teaching and learning are used, appropriate to the learning outcomes as described above.
 An induction programme teaches written and oral communication skills, and teamworking, and these skills are used in several modules.
-Written and oral communication skills are developed further in the module Presenting Reports.
+Written and oral communication skills are developed further in the modules Presenting Reports or Research Communication Skills.
 The use of IT plays an important role throughout the programme.
 During the project, your portfolio of skills, including library research, time management and communication, is developed further.